Feed Your Active Faith – a resource guide for healthy eating in faith-based communities.

 Kids Eat Right Month

 Each August, the Healthy Eating Committee celebrates Kids Eat Right Month with the Academy of Nutrition and Dietetics.
-In 2016, we promoted Try Day Friday with tips on how to store, pick and eat the following foods: apples, kale, mangoes, and corn.
+In 2016, we promoted Try Day Friday with tips on how to store, pick and eat the following foods: apples, kale, mangoes, & corn.

-Lessons Learned from We All Eat
+Lessons Learned from the first We All Eat event

 - Knife Skills by Chef Andrew Terronez, Wichita Public Schools